ehazlett/shipyard/readme.md

 This will drop you into a shell with the Shipyard executable.
 Use `shipyard login` to login to the Shipyard instance.
 Run `shipyard help` to see full options.

+# Documentation
+Full docs are available at http://shipyard-project.com

 # Components
 There are four components to Shipyard: